-- Examining contested definitions of Free Will - Libertarianism argues that human beings are free to choose amongst alternatives available.
-Libertarians may suggest that as humans have

-- free will to choose their actions, they are morally bound to be responsible for those choices and actions - o philosophers studied may include Descartes and Peter van Inwagen in evaluation of the libertarian view (at least one philosopher must be studied). - Determinism is the belief that everything that happens is part of a necessary chain of past causes and their effects.
-In this regard, what humans do is also determined by past events rather than by independent 'free' human choices made at the time. - o types of determinism may include: divine, causal, genetic, environmental, logical, physical, material, mechanical - o determinism argues causality, that all events are determined by preceding events - o philosophers for the study of determinism may include la Place, Baron d'Holbach, Patricia Churchland, Schopenhauer or Galen Strawson (at least one philosopher must be studied.) - Both libertarianism and hard determinism are known as incompatibilist views. - Incompatibilism, which denies the compatibility of free will and determinism.
+- examining contested definitions of Free Will that people have choice in the way they act; that people are self-determined - Libertarianism argues that human beings are free to choose amongst alternatives available and not controlled by others or outside forces - o this view suggests that as humans have free will to choose their actions, they are morally bound to be responsible for them - o philosophers may include Descartes and Peter van Inwagen in evaluation of the Libertarian view (at least one (1) philosopher must be studied.) - Determinism the belief that everything humans do is pre-determined and that therefore they are not responsible for their actions; this is also an incompatibilist view.
+Determinism argues that the notion of 'free will' is an illusion. - $\verb|o| types of determinism may include: divine, causal, genetic, environmental, logical, physical, material, mechanical \\$ - o causality determinism argues causality, that all events are determined by preceding events - o philosophers for the study of determinism may include la Place, Baron d'Holbach, Patricia Churchland, Schopenhauer or Galen Strawson (at least one (1) philosopher must be studied.) - both Libertarianism and Determinism are incompatibilist views. - Incompatibilism denies the compatibility of free will and determinism.
+Some incompatibilists argue the belief that at least some persons have free will and therefore determinism must be false; that all or a part of the actions of people are not influenced by causation.

-Is free will compatible with determinism?
+Is Free Will compatible with Determinism?

-- Compatibilism provides a response to the disputed compatibility of free will and determinism.
-It proposes that free will is compatible with determinism, and can also be expressed as a concept that argues compatibility between determinism and moral responsibility (i.e., that people can make free choices, for which they can be held morally responsible, even if determinism is true) - o philosophers for the study of compatibilism may include Daniel Dennett and David Hume (at least one philosopher must be studied.) - Hard determinism (incompatibilist determinism) and soft determinism (compatibilist determinism) both agree that determinism is true but disagree on whether free will is possible. - Indeterminism is a view that there are events which have no cause or are at least not fully determined.
+- Compatibilism provides a response to the disputed incompatibility of free will and determinism; an uneasy compromise of Libertarianism and Determinism.
+It proposes that free will is compatible with determinism; also expressed as a concept that argues compatibility between determinism and moral responsibility (i.e., that people can make free choices, for which they can be held morally responsible, even if determinism is true) - o Philosophers for the study of compatibilism may include Daniel Dennett; Hume (at least one (1) philosopher must be studied.) - Hard Determinism (incompatibilist determinism) and Soft Determinism (compatibilist determinism).
+Both agree that determinism is true but disagree that free will is possible given that determinism is true.
+Does science now suggest that determinism is probably false? - Indeterminism there are events, particularly some human actions or decisions, which have no cause.
 This can be connected with the idea of uncertainty and indeterminacy (e.g. Werner Heisenberg's quantum mechanics.)